Frequently Asked Questions

 How do I get down to transition area on Saturday?
 Can I take my bike on the shuttle?

-Bikes will not be allowed on the shuttles from the Hilton to West Potomac Park.
+Bikes will not be allowed on the shuttles from the host hotel to West Potomac Park.
 Athletes can ride their bikes down to transition, take the metro and walk over, or drive down.

 What if I get down to transition and have forgotten to put the number on my bike?